 Hardly anyone would bother telling a friend or family member about a cool Jeep commercial or billboard they saw.
 But a weekend off-roading through the Ozarks in your 4x4 with fellow Jeep enthusiasts?
 You’re going to at least post about it on Instagram, or mention it to a coworker in the break room.

 Superhuman is a tech startup whose email app is designed to give users a fast inbox experience.
-The product is aimed at so-called email power users — people who receive and respond to hundreds of emails each day — and it costs $30 a month to use.
+The product is aimed at so-called email power users, people who receive and respond to hundreds of emails each day.

 Superhuman has acquired thousands of paying customers through word of mouth, not through traditional advertising or an enterprise sales team.